Erika de Casier: Artistry

 De Casier's music is mostly pop, contemporary R&B, and experimental pop, and has taken inspiration from music of the 1990s and early 2000s, incorporating genres such as G-funk, bossa nova, breakbeat, and trip hop.
 She has listed Avril Lavigne's 2002 album Let Go, Brandy and Monica's 1998 song "The Boy Is Mine", Craig David's 2000 album Born to Do It, and Aaliyah's 2001 self-titled album as influences on her music.
 She has cited Sade and Destiny's Child as groups that shaped her sound, while stating that Portishead, Tricky, and Mariah Carey influenced her vocals.
 She sings, writes, and produces much of her music.
 For Sensational, she developed an alter ego, the "fabulous", "Hausfrauen" Bianka.

+Activism

+In April 2026, de Casier signed an open letter calling for a boycott of the Eurovision Song Contest 2026 due to Israel's participation amid its genocide in Gaza.

 Personal life

 In 2021, de Casier earned a master's degree in Music Creation from the Rhythmic Music Conservatory, and presented parts of Sensational as her final project.
 She has described herself as "not a spiritual person at all".